Myanmar court files more charges against Suu Kyi, police crack down on protests

 The Assistance Association for Political Prisoners said at least 270 people were detained on Sunday, from a total 1,132 it said had been picked up since the coup.

-Reporting by Reuters Staff; Additional reporting by Michelle Nichols and Matt Spetalnick; Writing by Martin Petty, Robert Birsel; Editing by Angus MacSwan
+Reporting by Reuters Staff; Additional reporting by Michelle Nichols and Matt Spetalnick; Writing by Martin Petty, Robert Birsel, and Poppy McPherson; Editing by Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.